Le Beau Serge: Production

 At one point, Chabrol had intended for Les Cousins, rather than Le Beau Serge, to be his first film project, but, due to that film's Paris setting, it would have been twice as expensive to film.
 Le Beau Serge was filmed in Sardent, where Chabrol, whose mother was from the village, often spent childhood summers with his grandmother and lived during the war years.
 It was shot over a period of nine weeks in the winter of 1957-8 on a budget of 32 million old French francs, which Chabrol acquired courtesy of an inheritance his first wife had received.
 The film was initially 2 hours and 35 minutes long.
 To reduce the running time, Chabrol cut a great deal of quasi-documentary material, a decision he later regretted.

+Release

+The film premiered in France in 1958 Cannes Film Festival (out of competition).
+In the U.S., the Criterion Collection released the film in Blu-Ray and DVD.
+It won Best Director in 1958 Locarno Film Festival and 1959 Prix Jean Vigo.

+François Truffaut, Chabrol's fellow critic at Cahiers du cinéma, wrote: “Technically, the film is as masterly as if Chabrol had been directing for ten years, though this is his first contact with a camera.”
+It currently holds 100% approval rating at Rotten Tomatoes.